 Instructions

-- When hot, pour the omelette batter into the pan.
+- Cook: Heat a non-stick pan with your preferred cooking oil.
+Wipe off excess oil with a paper towel.
+When hot, pour the omelet batter into the pan.
 Spread it out until it's relatively thin.
-Let it cook for 4 minutes on one side.
+Let it cook over medium heat for 2-4 minutes (depending on the size of your pan and your omelette).

-- Run a spatula along the edges and underneath the omelette when it no longer looks wet.
+- Flip: Run a spatula along the edges and underneath the omelette once the center has set.
 Carefully lift and flip it.
+Let it cook over medium heat for another 1-2 minutes on the other side.

 Notes